 You tell yourself that you need experience.
 That nobody is going to hire you if you haven’t done any translating jobs before.

-So you look for the lowest pay rates out there.
-You figure that since you can’t compete on experience, you might as well try to offer a lower price than anyone else.
+You figure that since you can’t compete on experience, you might as well set your translation rates lower than anyone else.